ArbitrumFoundation/docs/docs/network-upgrades.md

 <DraftExpectationsPartial />

 This page has information on the state and timelines of major software updates to Arbitrum One and Arbitrum Nova.
-Software updates that alter an Arbitrum chain's ability to produce valid Arbitrum blocks are referred to as ArbOS upgrades and, as outlined in the [Arbitrum DAO Constitution](./dao-constitution.md), will always require a Constiutional AIP to pass for DAO-governed chains.
+Software updates that alter an Arbitrum chain's ability to produce valid Arbitrum blocks are referred to as ArbOS upgrades and, as outlined in the [ArbitrumDAO Constitution](./dao-constitution.md), will always require a Constiutional AIP to pass for DAO-governed chains.

-Visit [Inside Arbitrum Nitro](https://docs.arbitrum.io/inside-arbitrum-nitro/) to learn more about Nitro's architecture; more information about ArbOS software releases is available on the [Arbitrum DAO forum](https://forum.arbitrum.foundation/t/arbitrum-arbos-upgrades/19695) as well as in the documentation for the [overview of ArbOS software releases](https://docs.arbitrum.io/node-running/reference/arbos-software-releases/overview).
+Visit [Inside Arbitrum Nitro](https://docs.arbitrum.io/inside-arbitrum-nitro/) to learn more about Nitro's architecture; more information about ArbOS software releases is available on the [ArbitrumDAO forum](https://forum.arbitrum.foundation/t/arbitrum-arbos-upgrades/19695) as well as in the documentation for the [overview of ArbOS software releases](https://docs.arbitrum.io/node-running/reference/arbos-software-releases/overview).

 ## Network activation statuses